 Try to Disable VPN/antivirus/firewall software if you have recently installed any.
-Most of the times Such This third-party software are known to create an issue.
+Most of the time Such third-party software are known to create an issue.
 So first Disable Them To make sure that any third-party software ( VPN/antivirus/firewall ) not causing the issue.

 Flush your DNS

 This is an excellent method to get rid of this type of internet connection related problems on Windows 10.
-To do this open command prompt as administrator and perform command below.
+To do this open the command prompt as administrator and perform the command below.

 Reset TCP/IP using netsh command

 After Flush DNS cache performs Command bellow To fix the corrupt TCP/IP, resetting.
 To reset TCP/IP again open an elevated Command Prompt, and run the following command.

 After performing all the above commands, You need to restart your computer to complete this action and take effect the changes.
 On next start open the web browser and check There is no more Internet connection problems or DNS server not responding, DNS server might be unavailable issue.

 Make sure DNS is set to automatically obtain